musamustafa/vlab/README.md

-### 1 - Pull config from Juniper device and Spirent and then templatize
+### 1 - Pull config from Juniper device and Ixia/Spirent and then templatize
 ```
 ansible-playbook get-config-from-device.yml
 ```